King-Chavez-Parks Future Faculty Fellowship Program

-The Graduate School, with the support of the King-Chavez-Parks Initiative of the Michigan Department of Labor & Economic Growth, Office of Postsecondary Services, sponsors one competition annually for King-Chavez-Parks Future Faculty Fellowships.
-The Fellowship Program provides an annual stipend for one year.
-KCP fellows are eligible to reapply for additional years of support up to three years or a maximum of $35,000 over a three-year year period.
-A student may receive this Fellowship in addition to other awards.
+The fellowship program provides an annual stipend for one year, and KCP fellows are eligible to reapply for additional years of support for up to three years or a maximum of $35,000 over a three-year period.
+A student may receive this fellowship in addition to other awards.

 A committee of Wayne State University faculty will review the applications and recommend candidates to the Dean of the Graduate School.
 Selections will be made on a competitive basis using criteria that include academic performance, research accomplishments and potential, faculty and advisor recommendations, and the personal statement.
 Fellowship decisions are not subject to appeal.